Yoshimoto Kogyo comedians team up with Fukushima to restore disaster-hit scenic rail line | The Japan Times

 The prefectural and municipal governments will be responsible for ¥210 million of maintenance costs a year after the full restoration of the Tadami Line.

-On the recent tour, participants had to opportunity to paint their own akabeko, cow-shaped traditional local toys.
-They also enjoyed sights in Aizuwakamatsu, a major tourist destination in Fukushima.
+On the recent tour, participants had the opportunity to paint their own akabeko, traditional cow figurines.
+The visitors also enjoyed sights in Aizuwakamatsu, a major tourist destination in Fukushima.

-“The abundant nature around the Tadami Line healed my heart,” said Shoko Takano, an 18-year-old tour participant from Tokyo.
+“The abundant nature around the Tadami Line healed my heart,” Shoko Takano, an 18-year-old on the tour, said.
 “Comedy performances in the evening party were also interesting,” she said.

-The Fukushima Prefectural Government and Yoshimoto Kogyo have designed a total of 12 tour programs featuring rides on Tadami Line trains.
+The Fukushima Prefectural Government and Yoshimoto Kogyo have designed a total of 12 tour programs featuring train rides on the Tadami Line

 “We hope a lot of people will use the Tadami Line,” Fukushima Gov. Masao Uchibori, who joined the latest tour, said.
 “We aim to make it the country’s No. 1 local railway line.”